SW Glove Supply Intelligence

 2

-Understand NBR, butadiene, crude sensitivity, freight, and inland cost exposure.
+Understand NBR, BD, ACN, crude sensitivity, freight, surcharge, and inland transportation exposure.

 3